In the United States, the most prevalent form of cancer is actually among the most preventable… and that’s skin cancer.

 If you prefer to limit your sunscreen use, then try to increase your time in the shade and wear a long-sleeved shirt or pants to protect your skin.

-A recent change from the Skin Cancer Foundation was announced earlier this year in how they track the occurrences of nonmelanoma types of skin cancer.
-The CDC releases information each year in regard to the prevalence of each type of cancer in America.
+A recent change from the Skin Cancer Foundation was announced in 2021 regarding how they track the occurrences of nonmelanoma types of skin cancer.
+The CDC releases information each year about the prevalence of each type of cancer in America.

 The data gathered indicates there are about 5.4 million nonmelanoma skin cancers of which 2 out of 3 cases are basal cell carcinoma while the remaining third is squamous cell carcinoma.